Water Softener Repairs

 - Drop-in water pressure in the home when the softener is in service.

 This is usually caused by no brine draw.
-This requires taking apart and cleaning the venturi and nozzle with a toothbrush and mild soap and water and rinse completely.
+This requires taking apart and cleaning the venturi and nozzle with a toothbrush and mild soap and water and rinsing completely.

 Some Common Repair and Maintenance Pricing